UniMS/SMS-API/README.md

 3. `cp .env.example .env` (`cp` means `copy` which **copies** contents of .env.example and **creates** a new file called `.env`.)

 4. Fill your database credentials in that `.env` file.
+Then, you don't need to setup any other things.

 5. `sequelize db:migrate`